Fantasy Football FAQ And Glossary

 You can find a full list of features and content here.

-In a nutshell though you get sortable Opta stats for Players and Teams, the full season ticker with an interactive and scrollable next five ticker, Pre-season player projections listing our predicted scores for all Premier League players and a raft of exclusive members articles over the season.
-Oh and there are some Paddy Power and Fantasy Football Scout exclusives too – including a Manager of the Month accolade and prize for those who join the Members Fantasy Premier League Scout league.
+In a nutshell though you get sortable statistics for Players and Teams, the full season ticker with an interactive and scrollable next five ticker, Pre-season player projections listing our predicted scores for all Premier League players and a raft of exclusive members articles over the season.

 What’s the duration of Membership?